holdenhinkle/take_home_graph_csv_data/README.md

 The React app is in the client directory.

+Create an `uploads` in the foot directory:
+- In the root directory run `mkdir uploads`

-Install the dependencies
+Install the dependencies:
-In the root directory and run `npm install`
+- In the root directory run `npm install`

-`cd` into `clients`
+- `cd` into `clients`
-In the clients directory and run `npm install`
+- In the clients directory and run `npm install`

 ## Run
 In the root directory, run `PORT=3001 npm start` to start the express API on port 3001.